-If FT=0 (data frame), mathematically, the transmitter multiplies the 1x1 stream of header information symbols x with the NERSx1 precoding vector P which contains ones for all active transmitters in a coordinated transmission cluster and zeros elsewhere.
+If FT=0 (transport frame), mathematically, the transmitter multiplies the 1x1 stream of header information symbols x with the NERSx1 precoding vector P which contains ones for all active transmitters in a coordinated transmission cluster and zeros elsewhere.
 In this way all transmitters in the cluster broadcast the same header information (regional transmission).
 The master coordinator in the infrastructure network sends header information to all active transmitters in a coordinated transmission cluster.
-All transmitters send in a synchronous manner, what is out of scope for this standard.
+All transmitters send in a synchronous manner.
+How to realize synchronization of multiple distributed OWC transmitters is out of scope for this standard.

 If FT=1 (probe frame), mathematically, the transmitter multiplies the 1x1 scalar stream of header symbols x with the NERSx1 vector P which contains all ones.
 In this way all transmitters broadcast the same header information (global transmission).
 The master coordinator in the infrastructure network sends the header information to all transmitters.
-All transmitters send in a synchronous manner, what is out of scope for this standard.
+All transmitters send in a synchronous manner.
+How to realize synchronization of multiple distributed OWC transmitters is out of scope for this standard.

 1.2.4 PHY payload

-Figure 3 Transmitter Structure for the payload.

 1.2.4.1 General

-The transmitter structure in Figure 3 applies to the payload, which besides data includes also RTS, CTS, ACK, Feedback and Control signals used at the MAC layer.
+The transmitter structure in Figure 3 applies to the payload, which besides data frames may also contain RTS, CTS, ACK, Feedback and Control frames defined by the MAC layer.
 Scrambling is only used in the coordinated topology to randomize uncoordinated interference.
-In other topologies, it is optional.
-The payload uses RS(255,248) code with fixed code rate 248/255 for FEC.
-Line coding is then applied with 8B10B line code.
-For maintaining a constant average light output, both the systematic output of the FEC (n bits) and the redundant part (k-n bits) pass through the line encoder.
-2-PAM is commonly used in the bit-to-symbol mapper.
-In combination with Hadamard Coded Modulation (HCM), M-PAM (M>2) may be used.
-By varying the parameter M for PAM and the number of used codes in HCM, the pulsed modulation PHY can adapt the data rate to varying optical channel conditions over a wide range.
+8B10B line coding is then applied.
+For FEC, the payload uses RS(256,248) code with fixed code rate 248/256 as defined below.
+This particular order of line and channel coding achieves the lowest error rates.
+However, only the systematic part of the binary output code word (248 bits) is well balanced in this way.
+For maintaining a constant average light output for the entire sequence, also the redundant part of the binary code word (256-248=8 bits) has to be passed through 8B10B line encoder.
+Both parts are concatenated in a multiplexer and passed through the bit-to-symbol mapper where 2-PAM is commonly used.
+In combination with Hadamard Coded Modulation (HCM) other than the trivial mode HCM(1,1), no line coding is used and M-PAM with M≥2 may be used.
+By varying the parameter M for PAM and the number of used codes in HCM, the pulsed modulation PHY can adapt the data rate in several steps to time-varying channel conditions.
 The value of M and the configuration of HCM(i, N) for the payload are conveyed via the MCS vector.
 A spatial precoder selects finally what transmitters will sent out the payload and how.

+Figure 3 Transmitter Structure for the payload.

 1.2.4.2 Scrambler

-Scrambling is only used in the coordinated topology to ensure that uncoordinated interference is randomized.
-In other topologies, scrambling is optional.
-As scrambling is part of the data which identify different master coordinators, it is considered out of scope in this standard.
+For optional scrambling, a pseudo-random binary sequence (PRBS) is used being characteristic for a given data stream.
+A data stream can be transmitted from a cluster of one or more adjacent coordinators transmitting the same signal.
+The scrambling sequence is defined by higher layers and controlled by the master coordinator.

 1.2.4.3.
-RS(255,248) code
+RS(256,248) code

-The description of RS(255,248) encoder is given in Appendix 4).
+For constructing the RS(256, 248) encoder and decoder, a symbol width of 10 is used, due to the output of 8B10B line coding.
+Accordingly, the generator polynomial x10+x3+1 is used.
+Scaling factor is 1 and generator start equal to 0.

 1.2.4.4 Line Encoder

 In combination with 2-PAM and HCM(1,1), the line encoder uses 8B10B.
-Note that, for maintaining a constant average light output, both the systematic output of the FEC (n bits) and the redundant part (k-n bits) should pass through the line encoder.
-For the 8B10B encoding, see ANSI/INCITS 373 and Appendix 3).
+For the 8B10B encoding, see ANSI/INCITS 373 and [3].
 In case HCM is used in other than the trivial HCM(1,1) mode, line coding is set to 1B1B, i.e. deactivated.

 1.2.4.5.
 Bit-to-Symbol Mapper